DanielLaV/study_buddy/user-stories-acceptance-crit.md

 #### Acceptance Criteria
 - [ ] When an authenticated user is viewing their own profile (`/users/:userId`), they can edit their profile.
     - [ ] They can see an `Edit Profile` button.
-        - [ ] When they click the `Edit Profile` button, they will see a form where they can edit their description and location.
+        - [ ] When they click the `Edit Profile` button, they will see a form where they can edit their biography.
 The form will prepopulate with the current profile data.
 - [ ] When they enter invalid data on the `Edit Profile` form, the page will inform them of the failed validations.
 - [ ] They will see a `Submit` button for their edited profile.
 - [ ] When they click on the `Submit` button, the edited profile will appear on the `/users/:userId` page.